Aditya-wani02/NLP/README.md

 Word2Vec is a popular algorithm used in natural language processing and machine learning tasks to generate word embeddings.
 Word embeddings are dense vector representations of words that capture semantic and syntactic relationships between them.
 They are useful in various text-related applications such as information retrieval, text classification, and language translation.

+## Part-of-Speech Tagging
+Part-of-Speech (POS) tagging is a fundamental task in Natural Language Processing (NLP), which involves assigning grammatical information (such as noun, verb, adjective, etc.) to each word in a given text.
+POS tagging plays a crucial role in various NLP applications, including machine translation, sentiment analysis, information retrieval, and more.